mapninja/Earthsys144/week06/04_OPTIONAL_pan-sharpen_LANDSAT.md

 - a mountain town with roads and forest edges

 Keep the study area fairly small so you can inspect visual detail carefully.

-## What To Turn In

-Submit a PDF that includes:

-- your name
-- the title of the lab
-- the location you used
-- the selected Landsat image date
-- the selected image cloud cover value from the Console
-- a screenshot of the original true color Landsat image
-- a screenshot of the panchromatic band
-- a screenshot of the HSV pan-sharpened image
-- a short paragraph explaining where the pan-sharpened image appears sharper
-- a short note describing any color shift, artifact, or limitation you notice
-- a Google Earth Engine **Get Link URL** to your saved script

-To create the **Get Link URL**:

-1. Click **Save** in the Earth Engine Code Editor.
-2. Give your script a clear name.
-3. Click **Get Link**.
-4. Copy the generated URL.
-5. Paste the URL into a Google Doc with the rest of your submission.
-6. Export or download the Google Doc as a PDF.
-7. Submit the PDF as instructed by the course.